cpadilla/christofer-rocks/src/blog/TESSELATE - BAYNK, Tei Shi.md

 > Spilled milk, broken glass

-Don't cry over spilk [milk](https://www.dictionary.com/browse/don-t-cry-over-spilt-milk).
+Don't cry over spilt [milk](https://www.dictionary.com/browse/don-t-cry-over-spilt-milk).

 The classic image of an innocent childhood mistake is contrasted by the reality of the danger of broken glass in the mix.